idvorkin/idvorkin.github.io/_posts/2010-2-15-2016-Misc-Uncategorized.md

         * I offer/not needed/Appreciate - Someone feels loved, I feel great - WIN!
         * I offer/not needed/grumpy - Someone feels angry, I feel sad - LOSS! (how often?)

+## Journalling Prompt:

+__Make this it's own blogpost__

+    * What do I want for Zach?
+    * Empathy Exercise
+    * Understanding Exercise?
+    * Someone has been kind to me exercise.
+    * Someone has been positive